CodeDragon03/LeetCode/README.md

 Welcome to my repository of LeetCode solutions.
 This space is a dedicated record of my journey in mastering data structures and algorithms, with each solution reflecting my commitment to continuous learning and growth in competitive programming.

 ## How to Use This Repository
 Each problem folder is designed to be self-contained.
-The solution.py file (or your preferred language) contains the complete, well-commented code.
+The solution.cpp file contains the complete, well-commented code.
 Additionally, you may find a README.md within a problem folder that provides a detailed breakdown of the thought process for that specific solution, including:

 - Problem Statement: A concise summary of the problem.